-Dinaric Rally is a sporting event staged over varied terrain and is intended to prove the skill, the endurance of competitors, and the reliability of their machines.
-Moreover, this discipline must reveal the skills of navigating of the Rally competitors.
+Dinaric Rally is a sporting event staged over varied terrain and is intended to test the skill, the endurance of competitors, and the reliability of their machines.
+Moreover, this discipline also tests the navigating skills of the Rally competitors.

 The terrain consists of natural landscapes and is not modified by the organiser.
 The route can consists: